My rating: 4 of 5 stars

 Nothing but the nightmare had seemed real while it was going on, as if the other lost world had been dreamed or imagined.
 Now that world, no longer lost, was here the one solid reality.

 The novel’s vagueness, then, should not be regarded as a fault or flaw but as a deliberately sought technique of disorientation.
-The narrator, by the way, remarks frequently that “[r]eality has always been something of an unknown quantity to me,” and also that “the unreality of the outer world appeared to be an extension of my own disturbed state of mind,” so how much of this is to be taken as real and how much a hallucination is persistently in question.
+The narrator remarks frequently that “[r]eality has always been something of an unknown quantity to me,” and also that “the unreality of the outer world appeared to be an extension of my own disturbed state of mind,” so how much of this is to be taken as real and how much a hallucination is persistently in question.
 As Lethem remarks, Kavan introduces visions and dream-sequences into a narrative whose grounding tone is already hallucinatory and oneiric, layering unreality upon unreality.

 Something in her demanded victimization and terror, so she corrupted my dreams, led me into dark places I had no wish to explore.
 It was no longer clear to me which of us was the victim.
 Perhaps we were victims of one another.

 The narrator similarly remarks again and again on his kinship to or identity with the cruel warden: “we were like brothers, like identical twin brothers.”
 The point is not to “blame the victim” but to understand the capacities of the human psyche that make us all victims and victimizers, sometimes of ourselves.
 We are all entangled in the potential catastrophe, just as this book’s presiding consciousness is dispersed among the three characters who keep flowing into one another and losing their discrete identities.
 All of them, perhaps, are echoes of the “sadistic mother” named at the beginning of the story and of the author composing it.